Superblocker

 Yet another thing:

-The basic idea behind superblocks is deceptively simple: take a neighborhood, block through-traffic from cutting through it, and suddenly you have quiet streets where kids can play and people can walk without dodging cars.
-Barcelona did this and it worked beautifully.
+The basic idea behind superblocks is simple: take a neighborhood, block through-traffic from cutting through it, and you end up with quiet streets where kids can play and people can walk without dodging cars.
+Barcelona did this and it actually works.

-The question is: how do you systematically plan this for an entire city?
+The question I had was: how do you systematically plan this for a whole city?

-It turns out the whole problem is really about graph theory.
+Most of the problem is really graph theory.

 A city’s street network is a graph:

-When you load OpenStreetMap data for a city, you’re essentially getting a massive weighted graph with tens of thousands of nodes and edges.
+When you load OpenStreetMap data for a city, you basically get a big weighted graph with tens of thousands of nodes and edges.

 The goal of superblock planning is to partition this graph into cells where:

-• Every address remains reachable from the outside
+- Every address is still reachable from the outside

-First you identify the arterial network.
-These are your primary, secondary, and tertiary roads — the ones designed to carry traffic.
-They form a subgraph that should remain fully connected and handle all the through-traffic.
+The first step is to identify the arterial network.
+These are your primary, secondary, and tertiary roads, the ones that are designed to carry traffic.
+They form a subgraph that should stay fully connected and handle all the through-traffic.

-Everything else — residential streets, service roads, living streets — becomes candidates for the interior of superblocks.
+Everything else (residential streets, service roads, living streets) becomes a candidate for the interior of a superblock.

-The arterial network essentially defines the boundaries of your superblocks.
-If you think of arterials as the edges you’re not allowed to cut, then superblocks are the faces of the planar graph formed by those arterials.
+The arterial network defines the boundaries of your superblocks.
+If you treat arterials as edges you are not allowed to cut, then superblocks are the faces of the planar graph formed by those arterials.

-In graph theory terms, you’re finding the minimal cycles in the arterial subgraph, and each cycle bounds a potential superblock.
+In graph theory terms, you find the minimal cycles in the arterial subgraph, and each cycle bounds a potential superblock.

-But here’s where it gets interesting: you can’t just say “everything inside this arterial boundary is a superblock”.
+But you cannot just say “everything inside this arterial boundary is a superblock”.

 People still need to reach their homes by car.
 Deliveries need to happen.
 Emergency vehicles need access.
 So you need entry points.

 The entry point problem is about finding nodes on the boundary where vehicles can enter the superblock interior.
-The key constraint is the no through-traffic property:
+The main constraint is the no through-traffic property:

-Once you’re inside, you shouldn’t be able to exit from a different entry point without going back out and around on the arterial network.
+Once you are inside, you should not be able to exit from a different entry point without going back out and around on the arterial network.

-Mathematically, this means the interior subgraph of each superblock must be partitioned into sectors, where each sector is only reachable from its designated entry point.
-If you can drive from a north entry to a south entry through the interior, you’ve failed — that’s through-traffic.
+Mathematically, this means the interior subgraph of each superblock has to be partitioned into sectors, where each sector is only reachable from its designated entry point.
+If you can drive from a north entry to a south entry through the interior, that is through-traffic, and it has to be eliminated.

-To enforce this, you modify the interior graph:
+To do that, you modify the interior graph:

 For each superblock, you compute which nodes are reachable from which entry points after applying the modifications:

-• If a node is reachable from multiple entry points in different sectors, the modification set isn’t aggressive enough (through-traffic is still possible).
+- If a node is reachable from multiple entry points in different sectors, the modification set is not aggressive enough (through-traffic is still possible).

-The reachability check is just breadth-first search from each entry point, respecting directed edges and modal filters.
+The reachability check is just BFS from each entry point, respecting directed edges and modal filters.
 You mark which nodes each entry can reach, and then verify two things:

-2. No interior node is reached by entries from different sectors (unless they share a boundary, which gets complicated).
+- No interior node is reached by entries from different sectors (unless they share a boundary, which gets more complicated).

 Sector assignment itself uses angular partitioning: compute the centroid of the superblock polygon, then assign each entry point to a sector based on its angle from the centroid.